Profuse and sensational flora in the garden of Europe

 - An explosion of colour in wildflower-strewn meadows ~ hundreds of rare species

-- Some of the best floral sites in Europe
+- Walking amidst the flowers of the Pyrenees will expose you to some of the best floral sites in Europe

 In early spring, the rugged grandeur of the mountains is complemented by a profusion of flowers, equal to any in Europe for beauty and variety.
 This will provide great pleasure for all and a unique experience for the botanical enthusiast.